 House Sparrow

-They were introduced around 1850 to New York City.
-From there they spread across North America, reaching Vancouver Island 30 years later, around 1880.
-They are not related to North American sparrows and are in fact related to the African weaver bird.
+The House Sparrow was introduced around 1850 in New York City.
+From there, they spread across North America, reaching Vancouver Island 30 years later, around 1880.
+They are not related to North American sparrows and are, in fact, related to the African weaverbird.
 They are fierce competitors for space, driving native bird species out, and are considered agricultural pests.

 House Sparrow Juvenile, Vancouver Island, BC